Felix-Ku/COMP3297-SSEFinder/README.md

 - Identify possible SSEs and store them with time specified
 - Allow staff to select date range to view the possible SSE cases
 - Allow access only by epidemiologists
-- Allocate username and password for aforesaid personnel
+- (Through admin page?)
+Allocate username and password for aforesaid personnel
-- Main the login and personal information of epidemiologists
+- (Through admin page?)
+Main the login and personal information of epidemiologists
     - username,
     - password,
     - CHP staff number (6-digit string),